vocdoni/vocdoni-sdk/README.md

 #### Staging

-This is the recommended environment for most testing use cases.
+This is the **recommended** environment for most testing use cases, since the `dev` environment is more subject to blockchain resets and downtimes than the `stg` one.

 ~~~ts
 const client = new VocdoniSDKClient({